vacanza/holidays/docs/examples.md

 ## Expand parameter

-Because by default the `expand` parameter is `True` the Holiday object will calculate and add holidays for other years when they are required:
+Because, by default, the `expand` parameter is `True`, the Holiday object will calculate and add holidays for other years when they are required:

 ``` python
 >>> date(2013, 1, 1) in us_holidays